sonoware/sidescantools/README.md

 # About
 SidescanTools is an open-source software project by [GEOMAR](https://www.geomar.de/ghostnetbusters) and [sonoware](https://www.sonoware.de/news/2024-12-06_uebergabe_foerderbescheid/) funded by the AI Fund of the State of Schleswig-Holstein.
 The logo design and artwork has been done by [Aili Xue](https://ailixue2025.myportfolio.com/logos).

+# Support
+If you are having any problems or questions when using SidescanTools or encounter any bugs, don't hesitate to contact us by opening an Issue.

+# Extensions and Commercial Support
+Commercial support, including the development of custom extensions and additional features, is available upon request.
+Please contact us at sidescantools (at) sonoware.de if you are interested in professional assistance or would like to collaborate with us.